DeshanBandara/DeshanBandara/README.md

 - 📫 How to reach me sudheeradeshan1013@gmail.com

-Profile I am a third-year undergraduate student studying software engineering with expertise with Java, PHP, Python, C++, C# and JavaScript technologies to develop and implement software and applications.
+Profile I am a finel-year undergraduate student studying software engineering with expertise with Java, PHP, Python, C++, C# and JavaScript technologies to develop and implement software and applications.